Ly2017To/Algo_and_DS/Readme.md

-This folder contains implementations of some algorithms and data structures
+This folder contains implementations of some algorithms and data structures in C/C++

 ##Algorithms
 <p align='justify'>